 Highlights of our ongoing work are featured below.

 THE MAPPING PROJECT geo-locates historial data–for example, old photos, tax and census records–on a robust map platform.
-These maps, created by Arlene Owen, began with residential building information; and now we are starting to display the locations of older roads inorderto help elucidate changes over time.
+These maps, created by Arlene Owen, begin with residential building information.
 Click HERE TO ENTER the map portal.

 A Short History of Patterson